ElvinC/gyroflow/README.md

 This is very much a work in progress project, but the goal is to use the gyro data logged on drone flight controllers for stabilizing the onboard HD camera.
 Furthermore, the gyro data embedded in newer GoPro cameras should also be usable for stabilization purposes.

+The launcher containing all the utilities is available by executing `gyroflow.py` if all the dependencies are met.
+Otherwise a (possibly outdated and/or buggy) binary can be found over in [releases](https://github.com/ElvinC/gyroflow/releases).

 ### Status

 Working: